zenml-io/zenml/docs/book/guides/class-based-api/chapter-3.md

 If you want to see the code for this chapter of the guide, head over to the [GitHub](https://github.com/zenml-io/zenml/tree/main/examples/class_based_api/chapter_3.py).

 Finally, we can train and evaluate our model.
-For this we decide to utilize the two base class, the `BaseTrainerStep` and the `BaseEvaluator` step.
+For this we decide to utilize the two base classes, the `BaseTrainerStep` and the `BaseEvaluator` step.

 ### Trainer